jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ### Juggin'
 - Entering the doorway the group can see a room with a bunch of dinosaur bones scattered about the floor, a 30' staircase in the middle and a Croc-Man statue just chilling.
 - Knowing that Weed's death couldn't be in vain Skógur and Freya take the backpack initiative having Skógur climb onto Freya's back.
-  - Undril heals Skógur before heading out which causes him to blush with a sheepish, "Thanks".
+  - Undril heals Skógur before heading out which causes him to blush with a sheepish, _"Thanks"_.
 - As the two Monks make their way around the room they don't see a whole lot that's of interest other than the staircase.
 - Needing to know what's up them stairs Freya carrying Skógur on her shoulders begin to ascend the stairs.
 - Approaching the staircase they notice a Golden Cask at the top of it.
 Let's go.